 Their spending is often very pragmatic.

-“It’s not about not spending money,” added Jenn Vogel, vice president of marketing at Voxpopme and host of “Reel Talk.”
+“It’s not about not spending money,” added Jenn Vogel, CRO at Voxpopme and host of “Reel Talk.”
 It’s about being smart.”

 Gen Z also has more access to activities to monetize their time – especially through side hustles that can be done on their time, Jamin said.